danilars111/FQ-CoDel-Sim/README.md

 **Interarrival multiplier** - Type the multiplier to the interarrival time.
 E.g if you want 2x the interarrival time type a "2".

 **Runtime** - Type the number of seconds you want to simulate.
 E.g type "100" if you want to simulate 100 seconds

+**Detailed output** - Type 1 for a more detailed output that includes how many packets (in %) that get the sparseflow treatment, the average queueing time for a packet in that flow and the average waiting time for all of the flows.
+Type 0 to just get the average waiting time for all of the flows.

 **Trace** - Type "1" if you want to trace everything or type "0" if you don't.